Air horn: Use in music

-Samples of various air horns have been used by NHL teams when the home team scores a goal, often accompanied by music.
-Many songs gaining fame from this use, like "Chelsea Dagger" and "Kernkraft 400," gaining popularity from the Chicago Blackhawks and Boston Bruins.
-Some fans of teams, like the Nashville Predators and Seattle Kraken, have built chants into their songs that have become synonymous with goals.
-Predators fans point at the opposing bench and scream "Hey, you suck!" along with "Gold on the Ceiling," finally finishing with a "We're gonna beat the hell out of you."
-Kraken fans also sing along to their goal song, chanting "Let's Go Kraken!" along with Nirvana's hit, "Lithium."
-Many other teams, like the New Jersey Devils and Vegas Golden Knights also incorporate chants into their goal sequence.
-Some teams also use player goal songs, which means players can choose which music is played after their goals.
-This is highly criticized however, with many horn enthusiasts claiming that it kills all life in the building, and ruins the possibility of all aforementioned chants.

-The air horn is also a popular sample in reggae music.
+The air horn is a popular sample in reggae music.
 Jamaican dancehall music was the first musical genre to use the effect, and has been using the airhorn sample for over 26 years, in live shows as well as on mixtape recordings, and in Puerto Rican reggaeton, a reggae hybrid genre since the late '80s and '90s.
 The sound effect has recently been used in hip hop music as well.

 The "Air Horn Orchestra" gathered at the North Carolina Governor's Mansion every Wednesday for 30 weeks from April 13, 2016, until November 2, 2016, to protest the state's Public Facilities Privacy & Security Act, also known then as House Bill 2, and Governor Pat McCrory by making a loud, disruptive noise.
 The 30th and final performance on November 2 was expected to set the Guinness World Record for the number of simultaneously sounding air horns, having had 342 participants.
 This was the last performance owing to the gubernatorial election six days later.